Ken (musician): Equipment

 Ken has used many different guitars in his career, including Gibsons and Steinbergers, but he is best known for playing the Fernandes and Fender brands.
 From circa 1995 to 2009, Ken was an endorser of Japan-based Fernandes Guitars.
 He had three different lines of signature models with them; the LD series, the LA series, and the LV series.
 The LA series have a reverse-headstock and had 24 frets up until 2003 and 21 frets from 2007 on, while the LV series was made by their Burny brand and mimics the shape of a Gibson Flying V. In December 2010, Ken endorsed American-based Fender Guitars.
 His first signature model with them, the Galaxy Red Stratocaster, was released in a limited amount in December 2011.
 There are two versions, the Team Built line was limited to only 30 copies, while the Masterbuilt line was made-to-order and has the words "C.H.
 Lion" engraved on the neck plate.
 A Japan-made version later received a general release in June 2017.
 An updated version was released in October 2021 to coincide with L'Arc-en-Ciel's 30th anniversary.

 The FSR Jaguar model was released on December 20, 2013 in a limited amount of 150.
 It was created after a Jaguar that Ken customized himself caught the attention of a Fender product development specialist.
 The Paisley Fantasy Stratocaster with its custom paisley paint job was made for Ken in 2016 and became his main guitar, before being made available to the public in 2022.
 Ken's signature white and gold Experiment #1 Stratocaster was also made available in 2022.
 In 2023, Ken began using the jet black prototype of a new Stratocaster model referred to as the HH Prototype.
+The final version, Ken Stratocaster Dodome, received a limited release on May 22, 2026.
+It features 22 frets, Fishman Fluence Classic Humbucker pickups and a hardtail bridge.
+The latter two mark a change from Ken's previous Fender models, which all have single-coil pickups and whammy bars.
 Ken signed an endorsement contract with guitar string manufacturer Dean Markley USA in September 2015.